PaulOberm/website/content/en/docs/kyverno-cli/assertion-trees.md

 The purpose of assertion trees is to offer more flexibility than the traditional syntax in `results`.
 Similarily they are defined in the `kyverno-test.yaml`.
-The [sync-secret policy](https://kyverno.io/policies/other/sync-secrets/sync-secrets/) is expected in the above example.
+The [sync-secret policy](https://kyverno.io/policies/other/sync-secrets/sync-secrets/) is expected in the above example under `policies/sync-secret.yaml` and a namespace object definition under `resources/hello-world-namespace.yaml`.

 Assertion trees reside under the `checks` stanza as shown in the example below: